Crane House and Historic YWCA: Visiting the Crane House and Historic YWCA

-The Crane House and Museum is open to the public for guided tours Wednesdays (except in August) from 1:00 pm – 3:00 pm.
-School groups can visit the Crane House and Museum weekdays (with advance reservations) and can make use of the exhibition center and meeting space.
+The Crane House and Museum is open to the public for guided and self guided tours on select days.

 After a few changes in ownership throughout the years, the old Crane House fell into the hands of the YWCA (Young Women's Christian Association) in 1920.
-The YWCA was originally started in 1912 by Alice Hooe Foster, the first black woman to graduate from Montclair High School.
+The YWCA was originally started in 1912 by 19 woman from the black community, including Alice Hooe Foster, the first black woman to graduate from Montclair High School.
 Segregated and with little opportunity for improvement of life quality and opportunities, the YWCA was designed as a way to help young black girls and women to gain the skills and safe social experience needed to get better job opportunities, education furtherment opportunities, and social skills.

 The Israel house became a place where African-American women could stay in Montclair while looking for domestic jobs or connections within their own community.
 The rooms became dormitories and offices.

 By 1965, the women of the Y sold the structure to build a new headquarters.
 A stipend of selling the house was that the structure had to be moved to make way for the new YWCA headquarters.

 Despite how Montclair schools were no longer segregated, this did not end the segregation of every other aspect of life–clubs, dances, etc. The women of the Y continued to work towards making the YWCA a place where they could truly flourish up until 1990 when the organization ended.
 As stated by the website for the Montclair Fund for Women, the YWCA was dissolved in 2001 when the number of participants decreased and maintaining the building became too expensive.
 Still wanting to support women as they have in the past, the board instead put funds into what is today the Montclair Fund for Women.
 The Montclair History Center made a documentary in 2014 called “A Place to Become” delving into the history of the Y and its local members.
 It can be viewed on their YouTube page.